 After a negative rapid test result

-If you test negative (not infected) then the home should enable you to visit indoors straight away.
+If you test negative (not infected) then the home should enable you to visit straightaway.
 You will still need to follow good hand hygiene and wear a face covering around the home.

 After a positive rapid test result

 How do outdoor and ‘screened’ visits work in care homes?

 During an outbreak, outdoor and ‘screened’ visits may be arranged.
 They can allow the resident to see a wider range of family and friends.

-With outdoor visits, these must take place outside of the care home building.
+Outdoor visits take place outside of the care home building.
 Being outside reduces the risk of coronavirus being spread.
-You can read more about other steps to keep the person you are visiting, safe and well.
+You can read more about other ways to keep the person with dementia safe and well.